March 23, 2025

 Power Inverter

-A Power Inverter is not really part of the solar charging system.
-It is a common add-on component that converts 12 volt DC power (from batteries) to 120 volt AC to power AC components and outlets in your RV.
+A Power Inverter is a common add-on component that converts 12 volt DC power (from batteries) to 120 volt AC to power household AC equipment and outlets in your RV.

 Before installing an inverter in your RV, I recommend you read this article I wrote that goes into more detail on How to Safely Install an Inverter in Your RV.